MIG Weld Gas information. Section 1.

 Ed Craig 1990:

 Whenever you see a new "three"

-part gas mix for MIG welding carbon and stainless steels, you
+or four part gas mix for MIG welding carbon and stainless steels, you

 thing with the introduction of another, useless over priced

 A MIG Weld Gas Reality: In a thirty minute practical